cboettig/ews-review/manuscript-w-refs.md

 Veraart, A. J., E. J. Faassen, V. Dakos, E. H. van Nes, M. Lürling, and M.
 Scheffer.
 2012.
 Recovery rates reflect distance to a tipping point in a living system..
 Nature 481:357–9.

+Walters, C., and J. F. Kitchell.
+2001.
+Cultivation/depensation effects on juvenile survival and recruitment: implications for the theory of fishing.
+Canadian Journal of Fisheries and Aquatic Sciences 58:39–50.

 Wang, R., J. a Dearing, P. G. Langdon, E. Zhang, X. Yang, V. Dakos, and M.
 Scheffer.
 2012.
 Flickering gives early warning signals of a critical transition